gwu-libraries/idservice/README.md

     Change parameter for site.addsitedir() to your local path.
 You will need to change the user name and possibly the Python version number.

-12. Edit Apache config file

-        vim /home/<user>/Projects/idservice/apache/id

-    Change the values of the server, user, and python version in the document

-13. Add apache config file to sites-enabled and enable it

-        sudo mv /home/<user>/Projects/idservice/apache/id /etc/apache2/sites-available/id

-        sudo a2ensite id

-        sudo /etc/init.d/apache2 restart

-14. Configure database and other settings in a local_settings file
+12. Configure database and other settings in a local_settings file

         cd lids/lids